jmutai/tomcat-letsencrypt/README.md

 # Tomcat letsencrypt renewal with Cron job

 This script is to help you automate the process of renewing Letsencrypt ssl certficate on Tomcat server.
-There is a good tutorial for the initial setup of [Tomcat with Letsencrypt SSL certificate](https://computingforgeeks.com/tomcat-7-with-letsencrypt-ssl-certificate/) avilable on my blog.
+There is a good tutorial for the initial setup of [Tomcat with Letsencrypt SSL certificate](https://computingforgeeks.com/tomcat-7-with-letsencrypt-ssl-certificate/) available on my blog.

-For more details on prerequistes for this script, visit the page > [Bash Script to Auto-renew Letsencrypt SSL certificate on Tomcat](bash-script-to-auto-renew-letsencrypt-ssl-certificate-on-tomcat).
+For more details on prerequistes for this script, visit the page > [Bash Script to Auto-renew Letsencrypt SSL certificate on Tomcat](https://computingforgeeks.com/bash-script-to-auto-renew-letsencrypt-ssl-certificate-on-tomcat/).
 It has all the details you need for both Debian based distributions and CentOS.

 ## Using the script